 1569 Section L

-Emma Baum stared at the note, careful not to appear conspicuous as she did.
+Emma Baum stared at the note, being careful not to appear conspicuous as she did.
 She had stared at it many times over the previous three days.
-She was riding the monorail, whirling through the SuperBunker towards the Latin America section of the SuperBunker— Section L. She found an open seat which was unusual as the trains were perpetually standing room only.
+She was riding the monorail, whirling through the SuperBunker towards the Latin America section of the SuperBunker— Section L. She found an open seat which was unusual as the trains at that time were perpetually standing room only.

-The Asia section flew past outside the windows.
-Billboards covered every surface, picturing glamorous, symmetrical, flawless faces, layered over vistas of aquamarine surf and sugar sand beaches and mountain pinnacles framing airbrushed, luminescent melon sunsets.
-Words flashed and scrolled in Asian characters, sentences each punctuated with national flags.
-The elites were out and about upon the avenues, sipping their tea and snorting their powders, bathing in the pristine, climate-controlled, bug-free, ersatz world of the SuperBunker… in their prescribed opiate-induced fogs.
+The Asia section flew past in the windows.
+Billboards covered every surface, picturing glamorous, symmetrical, flawless Asian faces, layered over vistas of aquamarine surf and sugar sand beaches and mountain pinnacles framing airbrushed, luminescent melon sunsets.
+Words flashed and scrolled in oriental characters, sentences each punctuated with national flags.
+The elites were out and about upon the avenues, sipping their tea and snorting their powders, bathing in the pristine, climate-controlled, bug-free, ersatz world of the SuperBunker… in their prescription-induced fogs.

 “Buenos dias,” chimed a Nubian server topped in a wreath of interwoven braids.

 “What will you to order?” she asked in shaky English.

 Baum reached into her bag and withdrew the envelope.
 “I have something I am to deliver to a Mr. Quixote.
 Is he here?”

 The server’s lips pursed in confusion.
 “Who do you say?”

 “I’m looking for a Mr. Quixote.
 Is he here?”

 The server pondered.
 “I am not know any Senior Quixote.”